A Deep Learning Approach to Describing the Plasma Sheath: Fluid Models

 The density ratio, often referred to as the ``$h_l$ factor" in other literature \cite{raimbault2008edge,beving2022sheath, alvarez2020plasma}, is the ratio of density between the sheath edge and the center of the domain, $h_l=n_{edge}/n_{center}$.
-This ratio is often assumed in other models to be 0.5 \cite{robertson2013sheaths}, which is a rounded value due to various definitions of the sheath edge.
+This ratio is often assumed in other models to be 0.5 \cite{robertson2013sheaths} in the low collisionality limit, which is a rounded value due to various definitions of the sheath edge, though \cite{beving2022sheath} uses PIC data to find a value of about 0.55 in the same limit.
+We find a value of 0.52, which agrees well with other fluid models, but not as well as a kinetic model, which is expected since the kinetic model includes additional physics.
 Rather than assume the density ratio, we allow the PINN to solve for the densities at the center and sheath entrance, thus self-consistently finding the $h_l$ factor for the entire parameter space.
 Figure \ref{fig:413}(b) demonstrates how increasing collisionality dramatically reduces the density ratio, while increasing ion temperature produces a modest increase.
 However, the ion species has minimal effect on the $h_l$ factor.
 We also find good agreement in the cold ion limit between the RK solver and the PINN.

 At larger ion temperatures, the ion speed at the sheath entrance increases.
 As the plasma becomes more collisional, the ion speed decreases, regardless of the ion temperature.
 In the cold ion limit, we find good agreement with the RK solver across the range of collisionalities.
 Finally, as Figure \ref{fig:413}(d) demonstrates, the ion species plays a significant role in determining the width of the sheath.
 Heavier species require a larger potential, which causes the sheath to widen.
 Finite ion temperature further increases the sheath width as the fractional separation of ions and electrons occurs further from the wall due to the more energetic ions maintaining a greater density as they approach the wall as compared to the cold ion case.
 Conversely, the sheath width decreases with increasing collisionality, which is a consequence of the collisions inhibiting the ions from traveling to the wall.